Case Study

 Background of the project

-The first bivouac site is located in Rühstädt.
-The site in Rühstädt has long been popular, and not just with canoe hikers.
+The place in Rühstädt has long been popular not only with canoe hikers.
 The groyne is located on the Elbe Cycle Path and has a direct connection to the road network between Rühstädt and Gnevsdorf.
-In 2018, the existing weather hut was repaired and a new seating area was established.
+In 2018, the existing weather hut was renovated and a new seating area was built.

 – need of bivouac sites for camping in nature